alexander-pick/MKMTool/README.md

 Next article we have is a Lightly Played Lightning Bolt from Beta.
 MKMTool computed 186€ as its price.
 The first metacard will not be matched, because the condition is not good enough, but the next one will be - the Name matches, the Expansion matches and there is nothing else to check.
 The minimum price is higher, so we bump up the price to 200€.
 The third metacard does not match by many attributes, but the last one does as the only attribute is Expansion and it is Beta.
 However, 20 is less then 200 so after comparing the prices we will keep our 200€ price tag and that is what we upload on MKM in the end.

+You can also define a PrescribedPrice column.
+If the best matching template for the appraised card has a PrescribedPrice, it will be used over the TOSS or Price Guide algorithm.
+The markup for multiple copies will still be applied and the max price change and MinPrice will be respected.
+Only the best matching template is used.
+For example, if there are two matching templates for a given card and only one has a Prescribed Price, it needs to have a total number of filled in columns higher than the other template.
+If it does not, Prescribed Price will not be used since the best matching template does not have it.
+Note that the prescribed price itself counts when computing the number of filled-in columns.

+#### Price as formula
+Both the MinPrice and PrescribedPrice can be defined as a formula comprising of any number of operands separated by operators.
+The operands must be either numbers or [price guide codes](#Price-guide-settings).
+The operators can be only `*` for multiplication, `+` for addition or `-` for subtraction.
+Parenthesis are not supported.
+Because of that, the operations are evaluated in the order written, they do not respect common arithmetic rules.
+I.e. `TREND+0.5*1.2` for a card with TREND value 10€ will evaluate to (10+0.5)*1.2 = 12.6€ (not 10+(0.5*1.2)=10.6€ as you would normally expect).
+This somewhat limits how they can be used, but you can still do for example `TREND+AVG7*0.5` to compute the average of TREND and 7 day average.

 ### Check for Cheap Deals